BYUtheDBA/SQL_to_Snowflake_Export_Tool/README.md

 Windows export utility to automatically transfer entire set of tables from Microsoft SQL or Oracle database servers to Snowflake. it will create Schema, Tables & transfer data with proper data type mapping and conversions for date & binary formats.

-*Tool requires Snowflake_ODBC_driver Win64 to be installed on the machine before it can run properly.*
+**App requires Snowflake_ODBC_driver Win64 to be installed on the machine before it can run properly.**

 [1- Download SQL_to_Snowflake Installer](https://github.com/NickAkincilar/SQL_to_Snowflake_Export_Tool/raw/main/MsSQL_To_Snowflake.zip)